timniederhausen/gn/docs/reference.md

   action_foreach("my_idl") {
     script = "idl_processor.py"
     sources = [ "foo.idl", "bar.idl" ]

+    # Causes ninja to output "IDL <label>" rather than the default
+    # "ACTION <label>" when building this action.
+    mnemonic = "IDL"

     # Our script reads this file each time, so we need to list it as a
     # dependency so we can rebuild if it changes.